Samsung/tizen-docs/docs/application/web/guides/connectivity/download.md

       ```
       tizen.download.abandon(downloadId);
       ```
         For any abandoned download operation, the resources are already released.
-Thus the download operation cannot be resumed.
+Thus, the download operation cannot be resumed.

 ## Checking the download state and information